open-guides/og-aws/README.md

 -	🔸KMS audit events are not available in the [CloudTrail Lookup Events API](http://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_LookupEvents.html).
 You need to look find them in the raw .json.gz files that CloudTrail saves in S3.
 -	🔸In order to encrypt a multi-part upload to S3, the KMS Key Policy needs to allow “kms:Decrypt” and “kms:GenerateDataKey*” in addition to “kms:Encrypt”, otherwise the upload will fail with an “AccessDenied” error.
 -	🔸KMS keys are region specific — they are stored and can only be used in the region in which they are created.
 They can't be transferred to other regions.
+-	🔸KMS keys have a key policy that must grant access to something to manage the key.
+If you don't grant anything access to the key on creation, then you have to reach out to support to have the key policy reset.
+-	🔸If you use a key policy to grant access to IAM roles or users and then delete the user/role, recreating the user or role won't grant them permission to the key again.

 CloudFront
 ----------